 C. Hepatitis B vaccination (or signed waiver – student must be aware that signing a Waiver may limit student acceptance at particular clinics, which will limit student learning and attendance, which may delay student from beginning and/or finishing Program/Clinical Site requirements).

 D. Completion of Healthcare provider cardio-pulmonary resuscitation. (including infant, child, and adult).
 Completion of Automated External Defibrillator (AED) device training.

 E. Complete Basic First Aid course including bleeding, sprains, and seizure information.

 F. Varicella vaccination or provide proof by a medical provider, of having had varicella.
 Must complete series of vaccination if indicated by provider.

-B. Classroom, laboratory and clinical education experiences are scheduled for full days, Monday through Friday.
-Occasionally, late afternoon or early evening attendance is required.
+- Classroom, laboratory and clinical education experiences are scheduled for full days, Monday through Friday.
+Occasionally, late afternoon, early evening, or weekend attendance is required.
 Occasionally, clinical fieldwork will require attendance on Saturday and Sunday.
 Some class clinical experiences will require the student to be out of town over-night.